MAR10220 – Certificate I in Maritime Operations

 Before you can enroll in this course you must download and read the following PDF files for details on course information, enrolment and obtaining your USI number.
 Click on the file names to download them.

-There are a total of 8 units of competency for MAR10318 - Certificate I in Maritime Operations (General Purpose Hand Near Coastal).
+There are a total of 8 units of competency for MAR10220 - Certificate I in Maritime Operations (General Purpose Hand Near Coastal).

-When you have successfully completed the 8 units of competency and met the requirements as set by AMSA you will be eligible to lodge your Certificate of Competency application to AMSA for the General Purpose Hand NC COC.
+When you have successfully completed the 8 units of competency, completed the AMPA, met the requirements and accrued the sea service you will be eligible to lodge your Certificate of Competency application to AMSA for the General Purpose Hand NC COC.

 STCW AND/OR SHIPBOARD SAFETY SKILL SET & FIRST AID